 With all of these stressors present in their lives, how can military families maintain a good psychological outlook and lead a healthy family life?
 In many cases, counseling may be a helpful solution to deal with the pressures involved.
 The following are a few of the signs that seeking professional help may be beneficial:

 1. Conflict in the Marriage

 Military families often struggle to readapt after the active service member returns home.
-His or her spouse or partner may not understand the emotional and psychological effects of any trauma experienced and the strain this can cause on the marriage or relationship.
+A spouse or partner may not understand the emotional and psychological effects of any trauma experienced and struggle with the strain this often places on the marriage or relationship.
 Angry outbursts, emotional distancing, and feeling misunderstood are just a few of the problems that can negatively impact the relationship.
 Couples counseling would be a good option to help the family work through these issues.

 2. Symptoms of Posttraumatic Stress

 If the service member is dealing with intrusive thoughts of one or more traumatic events, flashbacks, nightmares, emotional detachment, hypervigilance, and/or any other distressing symptoms, obtaining professional help is critical in order to provide some relief and deal with the aftereffects of the trauma.

 Anytime someone experiences problems with their normal functioning or becomes unable to perform routine tasks or job duties, psychotherapy can be a helpful solution.
 These symptoms may be warning signs of depression and/or suicidal thoughts and should not be taken lightly.